pulshar/la-nave-de-euterpe/readme.txt

 == Copyright ==

-euterpe-nourd-font WordPress Theme, (C) 2025 Alvaro Quevedo euterpe-nourd-font is distributed under the terms of the GNU GPL.
+La Nave de Euterpe WordPress Theme, (C) 2025 Alvaro Quevedo La Nave de Euterpe is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by